HL7/fhir-pacio-functional-status/input/pagecontent/profile_highlights_and_guidance.md

   </tr>
 </table>

-### Resource Profile: PriorLevelOfFunctionFunction
+### Resource Profile: PriorLevelOfFunction

-This resource profile is intended to be used for the exchange of prior level of function function data when formal functional assessments are not available.
+This resource profile is intended to be used for the exchange of prior level of function data when formal functional assessments are not available.
 It is derived from the FHIR resource Observation.

 <table class="grid">
   <thead>